How do we collect Information about you

 It is usual practice to send your information to a dentist who you are referred to.
 Patients receive copies of the referral letter and further correspondence.
 Consent will be asked for when your dentist wishes to send a referral letter to a colleague.
 Patients can withdraw their consent for a letter to be sent to another clinician or professional colleague.

 - The software that holds all your data can develop an issue and when that happens the practice will need software support.
-This can entail them “dialling in” online or downloading a data set.
+This can entail the company “dialling in” online or downloading a data set.

 - Another example would be sending your details to a dental laboratory to ensure that they have your information so as to make your crown or bridge or other devices to fit accurately.